Nower Hill High School: History

 The school, then known as Headstone Council School, started life in 1929 when the red brick building on Pinner Road was built.
 Its "houses", commemorating famous former residents of Harrow and one historical building, were Byron, Becket, Shaftesbury and Manor.
 Colours, in the order of the houses given, were Green, Blue, Red and Orange.

-The name of the school changed to Nower Hill High School on 1st September 1974.
+The name of the school changed to Nower Hill High School on 1 September 1974.

 The music block and sports hall is named the Gristwood Centre after Mr F.R.H Gristwood for his service to the school.
 The block containing Maths classrooms and facilities for the 6th Form (completed in 2009) is named after former headteacher Howard Freed.

 In 2006, sixth form students were admitted for the first time.
 In 2011 the school changed to academy status.
 In 2015, new school houses were introduced, named after significant people chosen by the students themselves.
 The houses are now Bannister (orange), Nightingale (blue), Franklin (green), King (red), Shabazz (purple), and Gandhi (yellow).

-Crest

-The left hand side of the school's crest is based on the medieval coat of arms of Middlesex, a county of England now absorbed into London.
-It shows three Anglo-Saxon short notched swords or seaxes (the names 'seax' and 'Saxon' may be related).